HPCSys-Lab/HPC-101/examples/README.md

 ## How to compile

 To compile the programs, make sure you have a C compiler installed on your system (like gcc, icc, clang, etc).
 We are using the GNU (gcc) compiler, but you can use any other C compiler.
 In this case, just remember to edit the Makefile.
+You will also need an MPI implementation (like Open MPI, MPICH, Intel MPI, MVAPICH, etc) for the MPI versions.
+And NVCC for cuda programs.

 Now you can compile the programs using: